lenskit/lkpy/docs/guide/parallelism.rst

 Each environment variable can also be a comma-separated list, to configure nested parallelism.

+.. versionchanged:: 2025.3.0

+    :envvar:`LK_NUM_CHILD_THREADS` is now deprecated, in favor of setting comma-separated lists in the other environment variables.

+    The default for :envvar:`LK_NUM_THREADS` in a worker process is now the same as :envvar:`LK_NUM_BACKEND_THREADS` instead of 1.

 The environment variables and their defaults are:

 .. envvar:: LK_NUM_PROCS